Jewels creating batik fabric in Accra

 Are you considering vacationing in Ghana?
-Ghana, located in West Africa and formerly known as the Gold Coast was the first sub-Saharan African country to gain independence post-colonialism.
-There are many reasons to visit Ghana— from experiencing the lively coastal cities to indulging in the culinary and arts scene, and the opportunity to engage with its emotional, yet important history.
+In West Africa, formerly known as the Gold Coast, Ghana was the first sub-Saharan African country to gain independence post-colonialism.
+There are many reasons to visit Ghana, from experiencing the lively coastal cities to indulging in the culinary and arts scene and engaging with its emotional yet important history.

-I spent 9 days in Ghana, living my best life exploring Accra and the Cape Coast.
-Planning a trip to Ghana is no easy feat, there’s a lot of preparation that goes into the trip.
+I spent nine days in Ghana, living my best life exploring Accra and the Cape Coast.
+Planning a trip to Ghana is no easy feat; there’s a lot of preparation involved.

 Here’s everything you need to know to prepare for your vacation in Ghana: